Leopoldo J. Alard

 Leopoldo Jesus Alard (March 11, 1941 - October 15, 2003) was an American bishop.
 He was suffragan bishop of the Episcopal Diocese of Texas from 1995 to 2003.

 Early life and education

 Alard was born on March 11, 1941, in Havana, Cuba.
 His great-grandmother was a founding member of the Episcopal Church of Cuba.
 In 1961, he and his family fled Cuba and sought sanctuary in the United States.
 He studied at Stetson University and graduated with a Bachelor of Arts degree in history, and later at the Episcopal Theological Seminary of the Caribbean in Puerto Rico from where he graduated with a Master of Divinity degree in 1967.
 He also studied in Switzerland and at the University of the South.
-He was awarded a doctorate from the Seminary of the Southwest in 1996 and another from the University of the South in 2000.
+He was awarded an honorary doctorate from the Seminary of the Southwest in 1996 and another from the University of the South in 2000.

 Ordained ministry

 Alard was ordained a deacon in 1967 and priest in 1968.
 He then became vicar of St Mark's Church in Chattahoochee, Florida, while in 1972 he became the rector of St John's Church in Homestead, Florida.
 In 1986 he was appointed as canon for Hispanic ministries and director of the Center for Hispanic Ministries of Province VII.
 In 1995 he also became canon for multicultural ministries in the Diocese of Texas.